The Egg Retrieval Experience: What to Expect

 Can I Get IVF Financing with Bad Credit?

-While bad credit may complicate the financing process, it doesn’t have to end your dream of building a family through IVF or surrogacy.
-With these resources, options and a proactive approach to managing your credit, you can find a way to make your dream of parenthood a reality.
+With the right resources and a proactive approach to managing your credit, you can find a way to make your dream of parenthood a reality.

 • Higher APRs: Lower credit scores often result in higher annual percentage rates (APRs), making loan payments more expensive over time.